What do all these letters mean?

 Neutrois: A person that is neutral-gender.

-Trans, transgender, trans-man, trans-woman: A person who identifies with the opposite gender as their biological sex.
+Trans, transgender, trans-man, trans-woman: A person who identifies with a different gender than the sex they were assigned at birth.
 Sometimes trans people identify as either MTF (male to female) or FTM (female to male).
-A trans-man is a person who was born biologically female but identifies a male.
-A trans-woman is a person who was born biologically male and identifies as female.
+A trans man is a person who was assigned female at birth and identifies as male.
+A trans woman is a person who was assigned male at birth and identifies as female.

 Why does it matter?
 Why do people want to label themselves?